 “It's fully dependent on the will of Mr Johnson because from the European side, we're always open and looking towards a deal.”

-Johnson began phoning European leaders this weekend to sell his proposals, speaking with Macron Sunday following talks with Dutch Premier Mark Rutte on Saturday.
+Johnson began phoning European leaders this weekend to sell his proposals, speaking with Macron on Sunday following talks with Dutch Premier Mark Rutte Saturday.

 Rutte tweeted he had told Johnson “important questions remain about the British proposals” and “there is a lot of work to be done ahead” of the summit.

-Barnier told an event in France Saturday that while an agreement was still possible it “will be very difficult to reach”.
+Barnier told an event in France on Saturday that while an agreement was still possible it “will be very difficult to reach”.

 The British leader is hoping the threat of a messy no-deal departure in less than three weeks could force the EU to compromise.